shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ```
 $ chmod +x filename
 ```
-  * You can see the permissions that are currently set in any directory, along with other information (owner, size of the file, date modified) -- this example shows how a file would look with read, write and execute privileges for the owner and read access only for groups and others:
+  * You can see the permissions that are currently set in any directory, along with other information (owner, size of the file, date modified) -- this example shows how a file would look with read and write privileges for the owner and read access only for groups and others (chmod 644):
 ```
 $ ls -al  // list all files in the directory with a long listing format
 ...